MrAlexLau/MrAlexLau.github.io/source/_posts/2013-10-27-autostarting-homebrew-packages.markdown

 ---
 [Homebrew](http://brew.sh) has made my life a lot easier when setting up new mac development environments.
 To install a new package is as easy as typing `brew install mysql` on the command line.
 (Other programs I commonly install with Homebrew are git, mongodb, and postgresql.)

 Sometimes you want a program to start a daemon (background) process when you log in.
 For example, I can start mongodb's daemon with the `mongod` command, but it'd be nicer if it just started automatically.

 Fortunately Homebrew has a way to do this!

-I can type `brew info mongo`.
+Simply type `brew info mongo`.
 If mongod isn't set up to run automatically, the last bit of output will look like this:
     To have launchd start mongodb at login: ln -sfv /usr/local/opt/mongodb/*.plist ~/Library/LaunchAgents
     Then to load mongodb now: